A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Universal coverage or universal health care simply refers to a system in which everyone has access to health coverage and/or affordable medical care.
 This can be provided via socialized medicine, but a more common approach is a mix of public and private coverage and care.

 Single-payer health care refers to a system in which the government pays for medical care for its citizens.
-That care can be provided at government-run medical facilities (as is the case in Britain’s NHS), but it’s more commonly provided at private medical facilities.
+That care can be provided at government-run medical facilities,aas is the case in Britain’s NHS.
+But it’s more commonly provided at private medical facilities — an example is the American Medicare system.

 Is Obamacare socialized medicine?

 No, Obamacare is not socialized medicine.
-Obamacare is another name for the Affordable Care Act, although people also often use the term Obamacare to refer to health plans sold through the health insurance exchange in each state.
+Obamacare is another name for the Affordable Care Act (ACA), although people also often use the term Obamacare to refer to health plans sold through the health insurance Marketplace (exchange) in each state.
 These plans are offered by private health insurers such as Anthem, Kaiser, Cigna, Ambetter, Oscar, and UnitedHealthcare.
 And the doctors and hospitals that participate in their networks are also privately run, each with their own insurance contracts.

-Note that although the U.S. does not have universal health care, single-payer health care, or socialized medicine, the American Medicare system is a single-payer program run by the federal government, which covers nearly 64 million people.
-But Medicare is not socialized medicine because the doctors and hospitals are privately operated – the government pays them, but does not own or employ them.
-Medicaid is another public coverage program in the U.S., covering more than 83 million people, but it’s technically not a single-payer system as it’s funded jointly by the federal and state governments.
+Note that although the U.S. does not have universal health care, single-payer health care, or socialized medicine, the American Medicare system is a single-payer program run by the federal government, which covers more than 67 million people.1 But Medicare is not socialized medicine because the doctors and hospitals are privately operated – the government pays them, but does not own or employ them.
+Medicaid is another public coverage program in the U.S., covering almost 80 million people,2 but it’s technically not a single-payer system as it’s funded jointly by the federal and state governments.
 And like Medicare, Medicaid is not socialized medicine because most of the medical providers are privately employed.

-According to World Population Review data, there are 17 countries around the world that have single-payer health care.
-But far more countries — 117 as of 2021 — have universal health care.
-Most of them achieve it with a mix of public and private coverage and medical facilities, meaning that while their systems provide universal health care, they do not use socialized medicine or a single-payer approach.
+According to World Population Review data, 17 countries around the world have single-payer health care.3 But far more countries — 78 as of 2024 — have universal health care.4 Most of them achieve it with a mix of public and private coverage and medical facilities, meaning that while their systems provide universal health care, they do not use socialized medicine or a single-payer approach.